bemosior/reposervice/Building Instructions.md

 ## Setting up the environment from the bare Git repo

-1. `git clone reposervice.git` -- use either ssh://islandora.lyrasistechnology.org/var/gitrepo/reposervice or file:///var/gitrepo/reposervice as required (whether the git repo is remote or on the local machine)
+1. `git clone git@github.com:lyrasis/reposervice.git`
 1. `cd reposervice`
 1. `git submodule init`
 1. `git submodule update` -- Use `git submodule status` to make sure all of the submodules are up-to-date.
 There should be no plus signs or minus signs in the left-most column.
-1. Download and unpack Apache Tomcat and Apache SOLR 3.x into binaries directory.
-1. Create symbolic links in binaries directory for `tomcat` and `solr` that point to the unpacked directories of each.
+1. Run `bin/reposetup-config` multiple times to be told of all of the dependencies in `binaries/` (or simply read the first part of that file to see what all of the current dependencies are).

 ## Setting Up Drupal